5f0ne/ntrprtr/README.md

     "noMatch": "No Match found!"
 }

+// Compare the bits of the given bytes against your own values {
+    "type": "bitequals",
+    "endianess": "big",
+    // Add as many objects as you want to the "cmp" list "cmp": [{
+                // The bits you want to compare "value": "01110111",
+                // Description to be added to the result,
+                // if bits machtes "value"
+                "description": "Bits are equal"
+            }],
+    // The result if there was no match
+    "noMatch": "Bits are not equal!"
+}

-// Interprets 2 Bytes as DOS time as format hour:minute:seconds {
+// Interprets 2 Bytes as DOS time - format hour:minute:seconds
+{
     "type": "dostime",
     "endianess": "little"
 }

-// Interprets 2 Bytes as DOS date as format day.month.year {
+// Interprets 2 Bytes as DOS date - format day.month.year
+{
     "type": "dosdate",
     "endianess": "little"